B17 Flying Fortress formation — Historic Aviation Military

 K Type hangar steel door detail.

 The inside of the doors were filled with sand or gravel.
+This offered some protection from enemy gun fire and bombs.

 2 x K Type hangars.